FSDCrew/FSD/backend/crew_service/docs/crew_run_retry.md

 2. The referenced task must currently be marked `TaskStatus.COMPLETED`.

 Any violation raises a `ValueError`, which `RetryService.retry_crew_run` wraps in an HTTP 400 response.
 This keeps retry execution limited to well-defined task boundaries.

+## RetryExecutor Overview

+`RetryExecutor` (`app/services/retry/retry_executor.py`) prepares crew run execution for retry scenarios.
+It is called by `run_entire_job` in `job_executor.py` when a crew run has `retry_feedback` set in its metadata.

+### `prepare_retry_execution`

+The `prepare_retry_execution()` static method orchestrates the preparation of a retry execution:

+1. **Detects retry**: Checks that `crew_run.run_metadata.retry_feedback` is not null and is a `RetryFeedback` object.
+2. **Extracts retry metadata**: Gets `retry_from_task_key` and `feedback` from the `retry_feedback` object.
+3. **Partitions tasks**: Uses `RetryTaskAnalyzer.find_upstream_tasks()` and `find_retry_and_downstream_tasks()` to identify which tasks are upstream (completed) and which need to be retried.
+4. **Filters tasks**: Creates a filtered list containing only `retry_from_task_key` and downstream tasks.
+This ensures the flow only executes tasks that need to be retried.
+5. **Modifies retry task description**: Prepends a formatted retry prompt to the retry task's description, instructing the agent to ground their work on the feedback.
+The prompt includes the feedback text in a structured format.
+6. **Extracts upstream outputs**: Collects outputs from all upstream tasks that have `TaskStatus.COMPLETED`.
+Outputs are extracted from `task_state.state.additional_properties` where field names are the keys.
+7. **Combines inputs**: Merges `run_metadata.inputs` (context fields and initial inputs) with upstream task outputs (data fields) into a single inputs dictionary.
+This ensures downstream tasks have access to all necessary data.
+8. **Returns prepared data**: Returns `(filtered_tasks, combined_inputs)` where:
+   - `filtered_tasks`: List of `TaskInfo` objects starting from `retry_from_task_key`, with the retry task's description already modified to include the retry prompt
+   - `combined_inputs`: Dictionary combining original inputs and upstream outputs

+The method ensures that:

+- Upstream work is preserved (outputs are extracted and merged into inputs)
+- Only tasks that need retrying are included in the flow
+- The retry task receives clear feedback instructions in its description
+- Flow builder remains retry-agnostic (it just receives pre-prepared tasks and inputs)

+### Helper Methods

+- `_extract_upstream_outputs(upstream_tasks)`: Extracts outputs from completed upstream tasks, returning a dictionary of field_name -> output_value.
+Only tasks with `TaskStatus.COMPLETED` are processed.
+- `_format_retry_prompt(original_description, feedback)`: Formats the retry prompt by prepending structured instructions and the feedback text to the original task description.

+## Retry Execution Flow

+When a retry crew run is executed:

+1. **Creation** (`RetryService.retry_crew_run`): Creates a new crew run with `retry_feedback` set, upstream tasks marked as COMPLETED, and retry/downstream tasks marked as QUEUED.
+2. **Queue Processing**: The worker picks up the retry crew run from the queue.
+3. **Execution Preparation** (`RetryExecutor.prepare_retry_execution`): When `run_entire_job` detects `retry_feedback`, it calls `RetryExecutor` to:
+   - Filter tasks to only include retry and downstream tasks
+   - Extract upstream outputs and merge with original inputs
+   - Modify retry task description with feedback prompt
+4. **Flow Building**: Flow builder receives filtered tasks and combined inputs, building a flow that starts from the retry task.
+5. **Flow Execution**: The flow executes normally, starting from the retry task (which now has feedback in its description) and continuing through downstream tasks.
+All necessary data from upstream tasks is available in the flow state.